barakvalzer/IIS/README.md

 # AWS IIS Terraform Setup

 This repository provides Terraform scripts to provision an EC2 instance running Windows Server 2022 with IIS.
-The solution includes configuration for IIS, integration with AWS S3 for log storage, and automation for uploading IIS logs to S3 every minute.
+The solution includes configuration for IIS, integration with AWS S3 for log storage, and automation for uploading IIS logs to S3 every day.

 ## Prerequisites